-Economic background: The UK's progress negotiating its exit from the European Union, together with its future trading arrangements, will continue to be a major influence on the Authority's treasury management strategy for 2019/20.
+Economic background: The UK's progress negotiating its exit from the European Union, together with its future trading arrangements, will continue to be a major influence on the Authority's treasury management strategy for 2020/21.
+The General Election has removed some uncertainty and the Withdrawal Agreement Bill is now expected to pass through Parliament in January.
+However, uncertainties around the UK's future trading relationship with the EU remain as these have to be concluded in an ambitious transition period timeframe by December 2020.